W.E. Connect: West End Community Hub Renewal Plan

 Would the off-site location of an arena and parking require the expropriation of land ans eviction of current tenants on Barclay/Denman?

-George G asked 11 months ago
+George G asked over 1 year ago

 Thank you for your question and review of the site scenarios.
 In all three site scenarios, the arena and parking are located within the current West End Community Hub site.
 The parking and arena would both be located underground, with parking directly below the community centre and arena below the outdoor play field.
 This would allow for a regulation-size ice sheet on the site, expanded spectator seating and parking for all West End Community Hub services.